KBNLresearch/SaveToWaybackMachine/archived-sites/mmdc.nl/index.md

 ## About

-[mmdc.nl](https://mmdc.nl/) — the **Medieval Manuscripts in Dutch Collections** website of the KB, national library of the Netherlands — was scheduled to be phased out on **15 December 2025**.
+[mmdc.nl](https://mmdc.nl/) - the *Medieval Manuscripts in Dutch Collections* website of the KB, national library of the Netherlands - has been phased out on 15 December 2025.

 <img src="images/homepage.png" width="500"/><br clear="all"/>

-To preserve its content, URLs were archived to [The Wayback Machine](https://web.archive.org/) (WBM) of The Internet Archive in two phases:
+To preserve its content, prior to going offline, URLs were archived to [The Wayback Machine](https://web.archive.org/) (WBM) of The Internet Archive in two phases:

 1. First, its static pages, PDFs and images were archived during **December 2025**.
 2. In a second phase, the 11.738 manuscript catalog records were archived during **April 2026**, once their pre-rendered HTML form was ready (see below).